 library of exile at the Ateneo Veneto

-For the library of exile, de Waal has taken over the Aula Magna room on the ground floor of the building, creating a library of almost 2,000 books by writers in exile.
-It will be a place of voices, of travel, of language in flux.
+For the library of exile, de Waal took over the Aula Magna room on the ground floor of the building, creating a library of almost 2,000 books by writers in exile.
+It was a place of voices, of travel, of language in flux.
 Languages are diasporic: these books, of which most are translations from the original texts, reflect the culture of translation within Venice.

-The external walls of the library have been inscribed with a new text piece - a listing of the lost and erased libraries of the world.
-Inside, embedded in the bookshelves, is a quartet of de Waal’s large-scale vitrines, containing porcelain vessels and page-like brackets of steel.
+The external walls of the library were inscribed with a new text piece - a listing of the lost and erased libraries of the world.
+Inside, embedded in the bookshelves, was a quartet of de Waal’s large-scale vitrines, containing porcelain vessels and page-like brackets of steel.

-Visitors will be encouraged to enter, slow down and spend time reading and writing in this place for reflection.
-There will also be a rich programme of events, performances, readings and conversations throughout the biennale.
+Visitors were encouraged to enter, slow down and spend time reading and writing in this place for reflection.
+There was also a rich programme of events, performances, readings and conversations throughout the biennale.

 Please see Events for more details.